 - Autodesk 123D apps have a lot of files in the gallery.
 Try 123D Design or meshmixer files (but others may work).

 - Pinshape seems to growing, should probably move this up higher on the list.

-Our showpiece 3D printer is a Rostock Max V3 that we purchased from SeeMeCNC in Goshen, Indiana.
-It took us around 20 hours to build it & the writeup will be covered in a future blog post.
-Our trip to pick it up was covered in this post.
+Our showpiece 3D printer is a Rostock Max V3.2 that we purchased from SeeMeCNC in Goshen, Indiana.
+It took us around 20 hours to build it & was updated in 2020 with improved stepper motors & a Duet controller.
+Our original trip to pick it up was covered in this post.

 We’ve also got a beta low cost stereolithography (SLA) 3D printer that uses an UV laser and liquid resin that cures into hard or a rubber-like plastic depending on the resin used.
 The Kickstarter crashed & burned, but there’s still an assembly/testing project if someone wants to take it on.